Wyver-Solutions/wyver-solutions/_posts/2016-10-30-ten-agile-tips.md

 Agile is more than just a way of managing projects.
 It's a way of thinking about work that often requires a wholesale culture change in every part of the organisation.

-If you are wanting to move from the traditional "waterfall" approach (where you define all the requirements up front, organise your people to build the product, then test and deliver it), then the following ten tips, gleaned from our work with many such organisations will hopefully help you avoid some of the major pitfalls.
+If your organisation is wanting to move from the traditional "waterfall" approach (where you define all the requirements up front, organise your people to build the product, then test and deliver it), then the following ten tips, gleaned from our work with many such organisations will hopefully help you avoid some of the major pitfalls.

 # 1. Know why